Andrea Iannone

-Iannone is serving a four-year competition ban from 17 December 2019.
-He was initially given an 18-month ban by FIM and WADA which after a failed appeal was extended to four years by the Court of Arbitration for Sport.
+In 2019, Iannone was given an 18-month ban by FIM and WADA for doping, which, after a failed appeal, was extended to four years by the Court of Arbitration for Sport, from 17 December 2019.
+He returned to racing in 2024, and was contracted by Ducati to race in World Superbikes for its satellite organisation Team GoEleven.

 Early life

 Iannone was born in the Adriatic coastal town of Vasto, on 9 August 1989.
 His interest in bikes came at a very early age with mini motos.
 Iannone has one older brother.

 Career

 125cc World Championship

 Born in Vasto, Province of Chieti, Iannone started his career on pocket bikes and soon became a championship front runner.
 He participated in both the Italian and Spanish championships before moving to World Championship in 2005.
 On 4 May 2008, Iannone claimed his first win at the Chinese Grand Prix in Shanghai, in wet conditions.
 Prior to the victory, he had never finished higher than ninth, at the Turkish and French Grands Prix in 2007, although he had previously qualified as high as seventh.
 In the 2009 125 cc season he won the first two races of the season, establishing himself as a championship contender, however he faded to seventh overall, with only one more win.
 During the race at Misano, Iannone provoked an accident with Pol Espargaró.
 After the incident, images showed the riders arguing in the gravel and Iannone headbutted Espargaró.
 This was heavily criticised by the media and lost Iannone some sponsorship; Iannone then apologised to Espargaró at the next race at Estoril.